synrc/rpc/README.md

 JavaScript (open relay) generator as examples.

-The aim of this contest is to create encoders/decoders for each language and make brigdes to other protocol descriptive formats like Can'n'Proto or protobuf!
+The aim of this contest is to create encoders/decoders for each language and make bridges to other protocol descriptive formats like Can'n'Proto or protobuf!

 Erlang HRL